A Quick Guide To Building A HiFi Sound System

 In three steps, you’ve selected the core components of your sound system.
 By carefully matching your needs, personality and taste, this system will last you for years with room to grow.
 You’ll need cables and furniture to finish your system, and these can have just as profound an impact on the performance of your system.
 Once you’ve picked your components, selecting these last pieces should be easy and enjoyable.

-Remember, a quality dealer can help you with selection and give you great advice on optimization.
+Remember, a quality partner can help you with selection and give you great advice on optimization.
 And, unlike an online purchase, they’ll be around long after your purchase to advise and help.